Sukhmani07/ExpensEase/README.md

 Expensease is a simple yet effective expense tracking application designed to help individuals or small businesses keep track of their expenses effortlessly.
 This project draws inspiration from Traversy Media and aims to provide a user-friendly interface coupled with robust functionality to streamline the process of managing expenses.
+Further modifications and UI has been updated by me.

 **Technologies Used**